 Oilers top Sharks 5-2 to end regular season on franchise-record ninth straight win

+EDMONTON — The Edmonton Oilers already look to be in playoff form.

-EDMONTON — Mattias Janmark scored a pair of goals, Leon Draisaitl had a goal and two assists and the Edmonton Oilers earned a franchise-record ninth straight win with a 5-2 victory over the San Jose Sharks in their regular-season finale on Thursday.
+Mattias Janmark scored a pair of goals, Leon Draisaitl had a goal and two assists and the Oilers equaled a franchise-record ninth straight win with a 5-2 victory over the San Jose Sharks in their regular-season finale on Thursday.

+“We feel good about our game heading into the most important time of the year,” said Oilers captain Connor McDavid, who ended the season as the league leader in goals (64), assists (89) and points (153). “...
+Even if there wasn’t stuff on the line we wanted to finish strong.”

+“It was a good regular season, individually and for the team, now is the fun time.”

 It is the fourth time in club history that the Oilers hit the 50-win mark and first since they did so in 1987.